molaco/workflow-manager/workflow-manager/ARCH.md

   - Can be done incrementally
   - Measure twice, cut once

 **Reasoning**: The runtime path is fundamentally better designed, it just has implementation bugs.
-Fix those bugs first and you get immediate value.
+Research confirms that OS threads are the correct approach for blocking pipe I/O (5-10x faster, zero deadlock risk).
+Switching to threads matches the proven manual launch pattern and follows Rust best practices.
+Fix the runtime first and you get immediate value.
 The unification can wait until you have confidence the runtime works perfectly.

+## Resolved Questions

+1. **Performance**: Are OS threads better than async for pipe reading in this case?
+   - ✅ **YES** - Research completed (see [THREADING_RESEARCH.md](THREADING_RESEARCH.md))
+   - OS threads are 5-10x faster (8ms vs 45ms for 10k lines)
+   - Rust community consensus: Use threads for blocking pipe I/O
+   - Even Tokio docs recommend `spawn_blocking` (which uses threads) for this workload
+   - Manual launch already proves this works perfectly
+   - **Decision**: Switch MCP path to OS threads

 ## Open Questions

-1. **Performance**: Are OS threads better than async for pipe reading in this case?
-   - Likely yes: blocking I/O, no async overhead, true parallelism
-   - Could benchmark both approaches

 2. **Broadcast channel capacity**: Is 100 sufficient?
    - Might need to increase if workflows are very chatty